cmars/juju-charm-mattermost/README.md

 ```
 This is a basic insecure mattermost setup ideal for testing.
 All your traffic can be sniffed so **never use this in production**.
 Surf to the url from the message to get started.
 The first thing you'll need to do is to create an account.
 This account will be the admin user of mattermost.
 After installation, Mattermost runs in "Preview mode".
 Email and push notifications will be disabled.
 Add email settings in the admin console to get mattermost out of preview mode.

-## Secure mattermost using a Let's Encrypt certificate
+## Secure mattermost using Let's Encrypt

 You need to have a DNS entry pointing to the mattermost unit to make it secure.
 The mattermost instance will request a Let's Encrypt https certificate to secure itself.
 Tell the mattermost instance its DNS name using the fqdn config option.